microsoft/rats/rats-processors/docs/notebooks/001_independent_pipelines.md

 () -> rats.processors._legacy_subpackages.ux._pipeline.Pipeline[+TInputs, +TOutputs]
 ```
 It also registers the method as a service, which means you should not call the method directly.
-instead you should get a service id and the service the container:
+instead you should get a service id and then get the service from the container:

 ```python